sudarshanvashisht/linux-monitoring-toolkit/README.md

 nothing but core Linux tools (`bash`, `awk`, `sed`, `grep`, `systemctl`, `cron`).
 No agent, no Python, no third-party binary required.

-## Why this exists

-Most "monitoring" a fresher can point to is "I installed Datadog/New Relic."
-This proves you understand what those agents are actually doing under the hood — and it works on any box, including ones you're not allowed to install third-party software on.

 ## Project structure